User Community Service Desk Downloads

 1

-Number of threads (and database connections) that will be used in consolidation phase.
+Number of threads (and database connections) that are used in the consolidation phase.

 nme.consolidation.parallel.threshold